More Reasons To Sell Your Dental Practice to a DSO

 dentist working on a patient

-With DSOs, a much higher financial result is accomplished, and the dentist can be a beneficiary of that arbitrage with less risk to the provider.
-This happens because dental practices have a steady cash flow and returning clientele, making them appealing to private equity investors and can be very profitable.
-The best way to know the true value of your dental practice is to have it appraised to learn its enterprise value, which calculates earnings before interest, taxes, depreciation, and amortization (EBITDA), along with how many multiples of this value groups will consider offering.
+With DSOs, dentists receive a much higher financial result compared to selling to a private party, and the dentist can be a beneficiary of that arbitrage with less risk to the provider.
+This happens because dental practices have a steady cash flow and returning clientele, making them appealing to private equity investors since they can be very profitable.
+The best way to know the true value of your dental practice is to have it appraised to learn its enterprise value, which calculates earnings before interest, taxes, depreciation, and amortization (EBITDA), along with how many multiples that groups will consider offering.

-Before deciding to partner with a DSO, it’s important to explore other options beyond selling 100% of the practice to a traditional DSO:
+Before deciding to partner with a DSO, it’s important to explore other options that exist beyond selling 100% of the practice to a traditional DSO:

 • In a roll-up, multiple dental practices are combined under one entity in a group to maximize the economies of scale.
 A well-laid roll-up plan will then receive a higher valuation when the practice is purchased.
 This is especially relevant with inflation top of mind.

 It’s no secret the connection between oral health and overall health has become stronger over recent years.
 But the connection between DSOs and better medical and dental integration may not be as obvious.
-After all, DSOs are better equipped to handle “whole person” treatment and have the ability to partner with other medical professionals to play a part in treatment and prevention.
+The reality is that DSOs are better equipped to handle “whole person” treatment and have the ability to partner with other medical professionals to play a part in treatment and prevention.
 These days, DSOs are leading the charge, which is why transitioning to one of the DSO models might be the right move for your dental practice.

 DSOs fit the dentist who craves a work-life balance and don’t want the added stress of the managerial responsibilities that come along with owning a business.
-Working 32 clinical hours instead of six days a week with early mornings is appealing to both the younger and older generation, perhaps leading up to retirement, and avoid burnout.
+Working 32 clinical hours (instead of six days a week with early mornings) is appealing to both the younger and older generation, especially leading up to retirement and to avoid burnout.
 For those looking to ease into retirement, working for a DSO can offer an abbreviated schedule rather than the added stress of a transition to another dentist.
 What’s more, you have the chance to expand and move toward a one-stop-shop model, all while increasing the value of your dental practice.

 Gone are the days of having to hit quotas and report how many procedures have been performed.
 These days, dental entrepreneurs are looking for a true business partner rather than just someone to buy their practice.
-Modern DSOs are much more hands-off than they used to be, and with more than 375 DSOs in operation today, sellers are able to find one that is aligned with their clinical and cultural philosophies for a smoother transition for both patients and staff.
+Modern DSOs are much more hands-off compared to their past reputation.
+With over 375 DSOs currently operating, sellers can find one that aligns with their clinical and cultural philosophies.
+This alignment ensures a smoother transition for both patients and staff, allowing dentists to maintain full clinical autonomy while benefiting from DSO support in operational and administrative areas.

 What to Consider Before Selling Your Dental Practice